 If you plan to visit the daffodil gardens this spring, park in the small parking area adjacent to the Observatory building.
 Follow the path to the right through the trees to access the gardens (shown below).
 Opening weekend this year will be March 26 and 27, IF there are daffodils in bloom at that time.
 (March 26 is also the date of this year's Morgan County GardenFest.)
 The gates will be open each weekend in April as well, from 10 am to 4 pm.

 No matter how many varieties of daffodils there were planted on the rolling hills of the Links' property, Helen Link was adamant about her favorite among the blossoms... "the first one that blooms!"
 We have to agree that's usually the most exciting one to see!

 IF YOU GO:

 Be sure to check out one of Morgan County's tasty eateries while you're in the area!
 Several Morgan County restaurants are featured on the Indiana Foodways Alliance statewide food trails, so if you're looking for something specific, you might start with this list.
 In addition, you won't want to miss out on a chance to visit the Martinsville Candy Kitchen.
-This iconic candy and ice cream shop is celebrating 100 years in business on the downtown square in Martinsville.
-Their official celebration event will take place on April 6, but trust us, this is a must-visit spot if you're in the area, especially if you're traveling with kids!
+This iconic candy and ice cream shop has been a fixture on the downtown square in Martinsville for more than 100 years, and is a must-visit spot if you're in the area, especially if you're traveling with kids!